andreldm/andreldm.github.io/_drafts/xfce-contributor-guide.md

 tags: Xfce Open-source
 ---

 Once in while someone comes around and ask *hey, I love Xfce and would like to contribute, but where do I start?
 How can I be of use?
-How to can I implement a fancy new feature?*, of course the answer is 42.
-Unfortunately there is no such no one-size-fits-all answer, actually to properly give meaningful guidance, a couple of questions should be asked first, e.g. do you have any programming skills?
+How can I implement a fancy new feature?*, of course the answer is 42.
+Kidding, there is no such no one-size-fits-all answer, in fact to properly give meaningful guidance, a couple of questions should be asked first, e.g. do you have any programming skills?
 What exactly do you want to improve?
-It's been a long time since I've been planning to write a comprehensive guide, I hope this to be helpful to hitchhikers, I mean new contributors.
+It's been a long time since I've been planning to write a comprehensive guide, I hope this to be helpful to hitchhikers and new contributors.
 As any open source project, there are several ways to collaborate, everyone is welcome to help in any or many ways they are able.

 ## Translation